puli/composer-plugin/README.md

 }
 ```

+Unless your package has no name, all exported paths must start with the prefix
+`/<package-name>` (e.g. "/acme/blog" in the example).

 As soon as you run `composer install` or `composer update`, a resource locator
 will be built that takes the resource definitions of all installed packages
 into account.
 Include the locator and you're ready to go: